-Length of Time 1-3 DAYS Impact Inability to operate computers, lights or air conditioning system; Inability to access data to operate accounting system; inability to process payments for services rendered; inability to pay bills; inability to meet deadlines for proper reporting to local, state, federal agencies Recovery The Executive Director (authorized successor or designee) notifies Coalition А Strategy staff, Executive Committee, providers, sub recipients, vendors and contractors about a temporary interruption in services; cell phones will be utilized to maintain communication; The Director of Business Operations (or designee) will retrieve office supplies and will manually keep records.
+ithout pov THE DATE OF THE PARTY OF THE PA Length of Time 1-3 DAYS Impact Inability to operate computers, lights or air conditioning system; Inability to } access data to operate accounting system; inability to process payments for 1 services rendered; inability to pay bills; inability to meet deadlines for 1 proper reporting to local, state, federal agencies l· Recovery The Executive Director (authorized successor or designee) notifies Coalition 1 Strategy staff, Executive Committee, providers, sub recipients, vendors and A contractors about a temporary interruption in services; cell phones will be utilized to maintain communication; The Director of Operations and Administration (or designee) will retrieve office supplies and will manually keep records.
 In an effort to conserve power, printers and laptops will be used only when absolutely necessary.
 Calculators powered by batteries will be used for calculating records.
 Statistical reporting will be completed manually.
-The Director of Business Operations (or designee) will manually create reports that cannot be generated by back-up files and save them on a laptop (if available).
+The Director of Operations and Administration (or designee) will manually create reports that cannot be generated by back-up files and save them on a laptop (if available).
 The assumption is that manually processing these payments will require a lengthier processing period.
-Therefore, staff may be required to Length of Time work overtime and/or temporary help hired.
-4-7 DAYS Impact same as Level 2A В Recovery Strategy The Executive Director (authorized successor or designee) notifies Coalition staff, Executive Committee, providers, sub recipients, vendors and contractors the Coalition is resuming mission essential functions С Length of Time 8-14 DAYS Impact same as Level 2A Recovery In addition to Level 2B, Executive Director (authorized successor or Strategy designee) will review the situation and develop an extended recovery plan
+Therefore, staff Los the CTion may be required to work overtime and/or temporary help hired.
+4-7 DAYS Length of Time В Impact same as Level 2A 8 Recovery The Executive Director (authorized successor or designee) notifies Coalition Strategy staff, Executive Committee, providers, sub recipients, vendors and contractors the Coalition is resuming mission essential functions С Length of Time 8-14 DAYS Impact same as Level 2A Recovery In addition to Level 2B, Executive Director (authorized successor or Strategy designee) will review the situation and develop an extended recovery plan